Component Lifecycle and State Management

 constructor() { super();

-// Added property to track follow state this.#followed = false;
+// Added property to track follow state this._followed = false; this.#followed = false;

-// Property to read followed state get followed() { return this.#followed; }
+// Property to read followed state get followed() { return this._followed; return this.#followed; }

 // Respond to attribute changes if needed in the future static get observedAttributes() { return ['avatar']; }